drmathias/developmomentum/src/input/blog/developing_smart_contracts_for_business.md

 }
 ```

+<?#/ highlight ?>

 The parameters are passed as key-value pairings with the key being a number representing the type.
 Further information explaining this can be found on [Stratis Academy](https://academy.stratisplatform.com/Architecture%20Reference/SmartContracts/working-with-contracts.html#parameter-serialization).

 ### Using Cirrus Core